gveraa/pililo-trader-mock-server/README.md

 ## Configuration Schema

 Create JSON files either directly in `mocks/` or organized in subdirectories.
-All configurations are automatically merged.
+WebSocket configurations are automatically merged, while API configurations are loaded individually to avoid path conflicts.
 Each configuration must specify a `type` field: either `"ws"` for WebSocket or `"api"` for REST API mocking.

 ### Directory Structure (Flexible)